 The thing is no one wants to be rejected, even by someone they barely know.
 The challenge is to work out how to address the fear that can paralyze your chances of meeting your perfect new client.

-Pushing through the fear
+Pushing through the fear of sales prospecting

 Now I have always had a very pragmatic approach to doing something I really don’t want to do, but know I have to.
 There are three things I do that help me push through the fear and get out there prospecting for new business.